talvorn/talvorn.github.io/wikidump/Earth_Sect.md

 ## **Opinion of Other Sects**

 **Air** - "Our inability to hurt each other does not garner respect.
-The [Nobles](Air_Sect "wikilink")" are nothing like as superior as they portray themselves and their arrogance is frankly irritating.
+The [Nobles](Air_Sect "wikilink") are nothing like as superior as they portray themselves and their arrogance is frankly irritating."

 **Dark** - "We were part of the force sent in to break the [Decieved](Dark_Sect "wikilink") during the Illaria Purges.
 Evidently our job is not done, so finish the task."

-**Fire** - "Naturally in any location as warm as the [City of Temples](Karamaterra "wikilink"), "
+**Fire** - "Naturally in any location as warm as the [City of Temples](Karamaterra "wikilink"), having [Firestarters](Fire_Sect "wikilink") on hand to put out any wildfires is exceedingly helpful."

 **Guardian** - "Walking walls of armour and magic, the [Teachers](Guardian_Sect "wikilink") do their jobs well but they have